Rally Day Traditions

 Through the years, students have sponsored and participated in a range of activities: rallies, debates, basketball rivalries, dramatic presentations, singing and dancing.
+For several years, the president chose Rally Day to announce the next commencement speaker.
 The current tradition of sponsoring an event to benefit a charity began in 1918 when the Rally Day Show was held to raise funds for the Smith College Relief Unit serving in World War I France.

 The Smith College Medal has been awarded to outstanding alumnae at Rally Day since 1973.
 The medalists have become an important part of the program, speaking prior to convocation in classes and afterward in conversations with students.